proveskit/Documentation/docs/quick_start/proves_quick_start.md

 ## Prerequisites

-Before we crack into using our PROVES Kit it is important to acquire or install a few useful tools.
+Before we crack into using our PROVES Kit it is important to learn, acquire, or install a few useful tools.

 #### Required Items
 In order to interact with the hardware, we will need to install some software that will give us the ability to view and change the code from a serial terminal, download the latest code from the the Github, and edit the code if we desire.
 Make sure all of these tools are installed on your computer using the links below before proceeding!